andrebertonha/entria-crud-challenge/README.md

 + In The project root folder run:
     - npm install to install the dependencies for the backend
     - cd server
-    - npm start to run backend
+    - /entria-crud/server> npm start to run backend
     - the project must be running in the localhost:3000
+    - type localhost:3000/graphql to run graphql queries

 #### Frontend
     + Go to the project folder and access client folder by: